-The latest project I have been a part of are these Cinematics from the newest fighting game Injustice 2.
-Most of the shots in this trailer are from Frame Machine, but not all(disclaimer).
+Above is a portion of the Cinematics from the fighting game Injustice 2.
+Most of the shots in this trailer are from Frame Machine, but not all.

-With a limited team we were able to get 170+ full CG shots out the door and back to Netherrealm.
+With a limited team, we were able to get 170+ full CG shots out the door and back to Netherrealm.
 A huge task that had all animation going through Maya, MotionBuilder, and a Custom Unreal Engine 3 to render the Cinematics.
-All body animation was motion capture that was cleaned up and plotted in-house using motionbuilder, cameras were animated using internal tools, and clients had final approved on all shots.
-This set off a chain of events, the ones that FM and myself were responsible for, were, tracking video facial animation, importing body/camera animation from Unreal to Maya, applying facial data to facial rig and begin client approval process.
-After approval a final delivery of facial animation was completed and sent to the client.
+All body animation was motion capture that was cleaned up and plotted in-house using MotionBuilder, cameras were animated using internal tools, and clients had final approval on all shots.
+This set off a chain of events, the ones which FM and myself were responsible for, were, tracking facial video animation, importing body/camera animation from Unreal to Maya, applying facial data to facial rig and begin client approval process.
+After approval, a final delivery of facial animation was completed and sent to the client.